Syberam/FdF/README.md

-//mouvements not finished but enouth to show a mouving map
+//mouvements not finished but enouth to show a mouving map, project objectifs reduiced to finish it with the maximum mark (DONE)